btford/hyper-slang-haven/readme.md

 ## Words

-### frageless
+### hyperfrageless

-Something so fragile and useless it needs its own word.
+Something so hyperfragile and useless it needs its own hyperword.

-> A: What do you think of this JavaScript debugger?<br>
+> A: What do you think of this HyperScript debugger?<br>
-> S: Looks fragile and useless.<br>
+> S: Looks hyperfragile and useless.<br>
 > A: Indeed.
-Frageless.
+Hyperfrageless.

 ### mostlyn't